Phase retrieval on circles and lines: Background

 A fundamental question of phase retrieval is the following: {\em For which measurable sets $A \subset \overline\DD$ is an analytic function $f \in H^1$ determined uniquely to within a unimodular constant by the values of $|f|$ on $A$?} Here $\DD$ denotes the unit disc and $H^1=H^1(\DD)$ the associated Hardy class of analytic functions.
 Such questions arise in signal processing, crystallography, quantum mechanics, microscopy, and many other applications.\\

 In \cite{PLB17} Pohl, Li and Boche worked with the class $H^1_R$ of functions in $H^1=H^1(\DD)$ such that the inner factor is a Blaschke product (no singular part).
 They showed (their Theorem 3) that any such function $f$ is determined to within a unimodular constant by the values of $|f|$ on $\TT$ and $r\TT$ for any $0<r<1$.
+This restriction on the inner factor was removed by Perez \cite{perez}.

 Then in \cite{JKP20} Jaming, Kellay and Perez solved a phase retrieval problem in $L^2(\RR, e^{2c|x|} \, dx)$ for $c>0$.
 This is isometric by the Fourier transform to the Hardy space of a strip $\GS = \{z \in \CC: | \im z| < c \}$ (similar calculations occur in \cite{smith}).